I’m interested in becoming accredited

 About accredited bodies

-An accredited body is an organisation that we have assessed and approved to request a police check on behalf of individuals.
-ACIC accredited bodies are entrusted with direct access to the our National Police Checking Service Support System (NSS) to submit applications and retrieve police check results for consenting applicants.
+An accredited body is an Australian organisation or business that has been assessed and approved by the ACIC to have access to the Service to request police checks on behalf of individuals.
+ACIC accredited bodies are entrusted with access to the National Police Checking Service Support System (NSS) in order to submit applications and retrieve police check results for consenting applicants.

 Accredited bodies include Australian federal, state and local government agencies, private sector businesses, not-for-profit organisations and screening units for working with children or vulnerable people.
 These organisations have a direct relationship with the police check applicant or the applicant’s employer.